 6. Writing paychecks and providing pay stubs

-Now it’s time to pay up.
-Deposit paychecks into bank accounts or write checks for each employee.
+Now it’s time to pay up by depositing paychecks into bank accounts or writing checks for each employee.
 With each paycheck, employers must provide a pay stub, either electronically or on paper that includes the following information: